shivangraii/kshetranetra/README.md

-# 🛰️ KshetraNetra – Bidirectional Satellite Monitoring System
+# 🛰️ KshetraNetra – Bidirectional Satellite Monitoring System.

 **KshetraNetra** is an AI-powered satellite monitoring application designed to detect structural and vegetation changes in sensitive regions such as border zones, nuclear sites, and abandoned military areas.